canonical/charmed-openstack-upgrader/CONTRIBUTING.md

 # Contributing to Charmed OpenStack Upgrader (COU)

-Thank you for your interest in helping us with improving **COU**!
+Thank you for your interest in helping us improve **COU**!
 We're open to community contributions, suggestions, fixes, and feedback.
 This documentation will assist you in navigating through our processes.